NEWS27 July 2024

 isardSAT Pioneers New Space-Based Radar Tech for Enhanced Coastal Erosion and Sea Level Monitoring

-isardSAT, an R&D SME providing Earth observation solutions, has led the development of a new Synthetic Aperture Radar (SAR) processor to monitor costal changes in the UK and worldwide, regardless of the weather or time of day.
+isardSAT, an R&D SME providing Earth observation solutions, has led the development of a new Synthetic Aperture Radar (SAR) processor to monitor coastal changes in the UK and worldwide, regardless of the weather or time of day.

 In the UK, current projections show climate change is likely to result in a rise in sea level of up to 1.12 metres by the end of the century.
 However, most of the highly populated coastal cities are in the Southern Hemisphere, where Earth Observation data is often unavailable.